Introduction to Transformers: an NLP Perspective: Efficient Models

 The above formula describes a linearly structured model which can be seen as an instance of a general family of mathematical models.
 Typically, it can be represented as a chain structure, or an ordered set of nodes.
 The model repeats the same computation process from the first node to the last, each time taking the information from the current and previous steps and producing an output vector that is used in the following time steps.
 As a result, the space and time cost of the model scales linearly with the length of the chain.

-We can extend Eq. (\ref{eq:linear-base-model-for-transformer}) to a standard RNN model by simply making a linear transformation of the current input and the previous state, that is, $\mathbf{z}_{i} = f(\mathbf{z}_{i-1} \cdot \mathbf{W}_{z} + \mathbf{s}_{i} \cdot \mathbf{W}_{s})$.
-It is thus straightforward to apply RNN and its variants to Transformer to obtain a hybrid model.
-For example, we can use LSTM and GRUs in building some of the Transformer layers to combine the merits of both recurrent models and self-attentive models \citep{chen-etal:2018best}.
+We can extend Eq. (\ref{eq:linear-base-model-for-transformer}) to a standard RNN model by simply applying a linear transformation of the current input and the previous state, that is, $\mathbf{z}_{i} = f(\mathbf{z}_{i-1} \cdot \mathbf{W}_{z} + \mathbf{s}_{i} \cdot \mathbf{W}_{s})$.
+It is thus straightforward to apply RNNs and their variants to Transformer to obtain a hybrid model.
+For example, we can use LSTM and GRUs in building some of the Transformer layers to combine the merits of both recurrent models and self-attentive models~\citep{chen-etal:2018best}.
+As conventional recurrent models are well known, we skip the discussion of them here.

 In fact, we may be more interested in developing linear attention models, so that we can obtain an efficient system, while still retaining the benefit of globally attentive sequence modeling.
 Part of the difficulty in doing this is that the form of self-attention is not linear.
 Let us take a moment to see how this difficulty arises.
 Recall that the result of self-attention can be written in the following form